ServiceLocale/GoogleMaps-API/README.md

 ## Credit

-This is a fork from [ServiceLocale/GoogleMaps-API](https://github.com/ServiceLocale/GoogleMaps-API)

-Which is a wrapper for [moshen/node-googlemaps](https://github.com/moshen/node-googlemaps)
+This is a wrapper for [moshen/node-googlemaps](https://github.com/moshen/node-googlemaps)

 ## Install

-`meteor add zeroasterisk:google-maps-server`
+`meteor add servicelocale:google-maps-server`

 ## Usage